-Exchange rates for international payments are set by Wise and not by us.
+Exchange rates for international payments are set by CurrencyCloud and not by us.
 We do not have control over changes to exchange rates.
-See clause 6, ‘How you can make payments from your account’, for more information.
+See clause 6, ‘How you can make payments from your account’, and clause 7, ‘How to make international payments’ for more information.

 You can cancel this agreement and close your account within 14 calendar days from the later of:

 You can ask to cancel this agreement in the App.
 You don’t need a reason to cancel and we’ll give you all of your money back right away.